Tiger767/Spiralflow/docs.md

 - `func`: Function to use for the chat flow.
 - `input_varnames`: List of input variable names.
 - `output_varnames`: List of output variable names.
+- `default_chat_llm`: Optional default chat language model used in flow, if not provided in.
-- `default_input_chat_history`: Optional default input chat history used in flow, if not provided in
+- `default_input_chat_history`: Optional default input chat history used in flow, if not provided in.
 - `verbose`: If True, print chat flow steps.

 <a id="flow.FuncChatFlow.flow"></a>